WarlonZeng/StatsBot/BaddieDetector/README.md

 1. jQuery

 ## Planned features
+### High-priority:
+* TCP connection via socket.io npm module to livecheck if API key is ready to use (might be done with eventlistener instead).
 * Logging IP Address, number of searches, etc.
-* Linking and managing a database system (MongoDB).
 * Decorate the front-end via Angular.js, bootstrap.
+* Multi-page dashboard w/ sidebar website overhaul.
 * Programming internal timer to prevent website's APIKey over-the-limit APIKey abuse (it's not a production key).
+ * DONE! v1.0.2.

+### Medium-priority:
+* Linking and managing a database system (MongoDB).
+* Enabling cookies/caches/localstorage for returning users.

+### Low-priority:
 * May switch out jQuery.js for Vanillia.js or take it out completely.
 * May change system deployment to UNIX and use gulp to run Node.js.
-* TCP connection via socket.io npm module to livecheck if API key is ready to use.

 ## Changelog
 ### v1.0.0: